-- 1. analyze critically the nature of the Chinese language and its use for professional purposes in Hong Kong and in the Mainland; - 2. demonstrate their analytical and intellectual competence in Chinese for professional purposes through a critical comparison and contrast of its use in Hong Kong and in the Mainland: - 3. write professionally, critically and creatively in Chinese for professional purposes and function more effectively in the following 2 areas: Chinese Creative Writing, and Chinese for the Media: - 4. acquire in-depth knowledge of Chinese language and literature by using a learning discovery approach; apply the knowledge of Chinese language and literature, and generate new ideas in various educational and professional tasks; - 5. demonstrate familiarity with theories and practical skills in using Putonghua for teaching Chinese subjects effectively; and - 6. engage in further academic research related to Chinese teaching and applied Chinese language studies.
+- 1. demonstrate an in-depth knowledge of Chinese history and cultural heritage by using a learning discovery approach; - 2. analyze critically the characteristics of Chinese history and cultural heritage, compare and contrast its use for professional purposes in Hong Kong and in the Mainland, especially the Greater Bay Area; - 3. write professionally, critically and creatively in Chinese for professional purposes and function more effectively in the following areas: Chinese arts; museum studies; regional studies; and historical studies; - 4. apply the knowledge of Chinese history and cultural heritage, and generate new ideas in various educational and professional tasks; and - 5. generate academic research findings related to Chinese history and cultural heritage studies.